Invisalign: The Hidden Facts

-4. All research indicates Invisalign only reaches 50 percent of your planned goals.
+4. All research indicates Invisalign Aligners only reaches 59 percent of your planned goals.

 A research article published in BioMed Central Oral Health showed that Invisalign was only about 59 percent effective.
 The accuracy of certain tooth movements, such as the upper incisor torque and the premolar derotation, were less than 50 percent effective.

 Many people assume since Invisalign is removable that it’s also better for your oral health.
 That isn’t totally true.
 A recent article in the Journal of Clinical Orthodontics examined oral hygiene during aligner therapy.
 Researchers have discovered that many patients drink beverages with their aligners still in, which traps sugars and bacteria in the mouth.
 Saliva’s job is to help clean the teeth and gums.
 When your teeth are stuck in your aligners, you don’t get the benefits of the body’s natural tooth cleaning system: saliva.

 Invisalign can essentially trap food and bacteria in the teeth if you aren’t diligent.

 6. Invisalign is intermittent.